 COMMENT: This is a concurrent enrollment course.
 In addition to high school credit, students will earn 3 college credits at NICC.
+Contact your school counselor and/or the admissions office of the postsecondary institution you plan to attend for more information on the transferability of the credits.

-WELDING INT363
+WELDING

-1111303
+INT363

 DURATION: semester course

 CREDITS: 1

 OPEN TO: sophomores, juniors, seniors

 PREREQUISITE: Manufacturing or Metals with instructor approval